This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Located in the heart of the city within walking distance of the night market, with live music every Tuesday, Friday and Saturday night.

-We stayed at these two mid range hotels, both of which were located in an excellent part in town (minutes walk from the night bazaar and many bars and restaurants) and were clean and comfortable:
+We stayed at these two mid range hotels as part of our Chiang Rai itinerary, both of which were located in an excellent part in town (minutes walk from the night bazaar and many bars and restaurants) and were clean and comfortable:

 Wiang Inn hotel